SPE Awards FAQs

 Award committees expect you to provide a full and complete statement of your reasons for proposing your candidate for the award and details of your candidate's professional and industrial achievements supporting the award requirements in sufficient detail to enable to the committee to pass judgment on the candidate's worthiness to receive the award.
 You should provide:

-- A complete nomination form with all requested information
+- A completed nomination form containing:

 - A concise statement summarizing the candidate’s accomplishments that support the award requirements